• Skip to primary navigation

 • Vegetable or canola oil may be used.
 Please don't use olive oil.

 • Making the cake batter for this recipe couldn't be easier!
-A stand-mixer fitted with the paddle attachment is fine to use, but just a bowl and spatula work just as well for the mixing process.
+A stand-mixer fitted with the paddle attachment is fine to use.
+Or a bowl and spatula work just as well for the mixing process.
 I refer to this as my 'one bowl carrot cake.'

 • Start baking this cake at a low temperature (275°) for 15 minutes then increase the temperature to 350°.
 This will produce a more even bake and still achieve the proper rise in the cake without creating a large top dome.